u1f383/u1f383.github.io/_posts/2025-01-03-cross-cache-attack-cheatsheet.markdown

 }
 ```

-Clearly, the time spent peaks every 32 allocation, which corresponds to the `objs_per_slab` value of the `kmalloc-128` slab.
+Clearly, the time spent peaks every 32 allocations, which corresponds to the `objs_per_slab` value of the `kmalloc-128` slab.

 ```
 # [...]